Harvest Investment Services LLC Has $655,000 Stock Position in ProShares UltraPro Dow30 (NYSEARCA:UDOW)

-Harvest Investment Services LLC lifted its position in shares of ProShares UltraPro Dow30 (NYSEARCA:UDOW – Get Rating) by 32.9% in the fourth quarter, according to its most recent disclosure with the SEC.
-The institutional investor owned 7,749 shares of the company’s stock after buying an additional 1,917 shares during the quarter.
-Harvest Investment Services LLC owned about 0.07% of ProShares UltraPro Dow30 worth $655,000 as of its most recent SEC filing.
+Harvest Investment Services LLC increased its stake in ProShares UltraPro Dow30 (NYSEARCA:UDOW – Get Rating) by 32.9% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 7,749 shares of the company’s stock after acquiring an additional 1,917 shares during the quarter.
+Harvest Investment Services LLC owned about 0.07% of ProShares UltraPro Dow30 worth $655,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors also recently modified their holdings of UDOW.
-Morgan Stanley increased its position in shares of ProShares UltraPro Dow30 by 291.0% in the second quarter.
-Morgan Stanley now owns 14,821 shares of the company’s stock worth $1,084,000 after purchasing an additional 11,030 shares during the period.
-Wells Fargo & Company MN bought a new position in shares of ProShares UltraPro Dow30 in the second quarter worth $69,000.
-Emfo LLC bought a new position in shares of ProShares UltraPro Dow30 in the third quarter worth $160,000.
-Ahrens Investment Partners LLC bought a new position in ProShares UltraPro Dow30 in the third quarter valued at about $495,000.
-Finally, Vontobel Holding Ltd. bought a new position in ProShares UltraPro Dow30 in the third quarter valued at about $413,000.
+Other institutional investors also recently bought and sold shares of the company.
+Moors & Cabot Inc. acquired a new position in ProShares UltraPro Dow30 in the third quarter valued at approximately $45,000.
+Wells Fargo & Company MN acquired a new position in ProShares UltraPro Dow30 in the second quarter valued at approximately $69,000.
+Spire Wealth Management acquired a new position in ProShares UltraPro Dow30 in the fourth quarter valued at approximately $115,000.
+Emfo LLC acquired a new position in ProShares UltraPro Dow30 in the third quarter valued at approximately $160,000.
+Finally, Vontobel Holding Ltd. acquired a new position in ProShares UltraPro Dow30 in the third quarter valued at approximately $413,000.

 ProShares UltraPro Dow30 seeks daily investment results, before fees and expenses, that correspond to triple (300%) the daily performance of the Dow Jones Industrial Average Index.
 The Fund invests in equity securities and derivatives that have similar daily performance characteristics as three times (300%) the daily return of the Index.